 You lower the churn rate

 Those who understand your product, know how to use it and get results will be satisfied with it - and those who are satisfied are likely to remain customers.
-The more it becomes part of the user's daily routine, the less likely they are to unsubscribe.
+The more it becomes part of users 's daily work, the less likely customers will be to unsubscribe.
 And the key to understanding your SaaS tool is user onboarding.

 You increase the recommendation rate

 Increasing satisfaction also increases the chance that users will recommend your tool to others.
 Already during onboarding, they get to know features that they know could also support friends or business partners in their processes.
-And since everyone wants to be the one to give a good recommendation, user onboarding can work wonders.
+And since everyone would like to be the one to make a good recommendation, appropriate user onboarding can work wonders.

 What makes for good user onboarding?

-Now that we know how important user onboarding can be for your business, let's look at the following question: What can onboarding look like in order to turn prospects into long-term users?
+Now that we know how important user onboarding can be for your company, let's address the following question: What can such onboarding look like in order to turn prospects into long-term users users?

 One thing is clear: three short sliders that explain the core functions of your tool are not enough.
 But they are a good start.
 In the first step, it is advisable to name the Unique Selling Proposition (USP) of your product and clearly state what problem it actually solves.
 If readers feel addressed at that moment, they will continue to listen attentively to you and you can initiate the next phases of your onboarding.